 The Australian Institute of Health and Welfare (AIHW) runs the survey for the Australian Government Department of Health.

-The AIHW has contracted Roy Morgan Research Ltd to collect the information.
-Roy Morgan interviewers will leave the survey at selected households between April and September 2019.
+The AIHW contracted Roy Morgan Research Ltd to collect the information.

-Your responses are confidential, and strictly protected by law.
+All responses collected in the survey are confidential, and strictly protected by law.
 Section 29 of the Australian Institute of Health and Welfare Act 1987 prohibits the release of any information about individuals collected in the survey.

 The research complies with the Privacy Act 1988, and the information is only used for research purposes.